Skip to Content

 Wrestling Training:

-• will involve high intensit movements like sprints, wrestling drills, and live rounds
+• will involve high intensity movements like sprints, wrestling drills, and live rounds

 • explosive movements and higher pace of matches requires a higher level of fitness